Undergraduate Course: Contemporary Artistic Research (ARTX10051)

 |Summary||This course gives an overview into the current place of artistic research in contemporary art practice.
 The popularity of Donald Bathelmes 'Not knowing' stands for the hiatus of dominant methods in artistic practice.
 Conversely artistic research, in recent years, has witnessed an increase in debate with writing giving an explicit verbal account of implicit knowledge embodied in an artistic practice.

-This course will ask what roles does research play within contemporary artistic production?
-And how is artistic production a form of re-writing?
-The course will introduce students to a variety of contemporary discourses that respond to the entanglement of artistic practice and research within the art world and academia.
+This course will ask what role does writing play within contemporary artistic production?
+And how is artistic production a form or re-writing?
+The course will introduce and ask you to consider the artist performance lecture as the genre that balances on the boundary between art and academia.

 Introduction to Contemporary Artistic Research.